 Get your neighbors involved and do a few homes in your area.
 It’s the best way to get this done.
 Other people will wonder what’s going on and then it gets contagious.
 The entire neighborhood is free from lawn chemicals and pesticides.

-Repairing Grass Can Be Easy
+Repairing Dead Grass Spots is Easy

 Even though I stress mowing the grass at 3 inches throughout this website, doing lawn repair is one of the times that you’re going to cut your grass short.